WalletWasabi/WalletWasabi/WalletWasabi.Bench/README.md

 # WalletWasabi.Bench

-This project use BenchmarkDotnet to measure performance of parts of Wasabi implementation.
+This project uses BenchmarkDotnet to measure performance of parts of Wasabi implementation.

 ## Analyzing performance in Windows:

-You can generate flamegraph to view with Perfview on Windows with the following command:
+You can generate flamegraph to view with PerfView on Windows with the following command:
 ```powershell
 dotnet run -c Release -- --runtimes netcoreapp2.2 --filter TransactionProcessorBench --profiler ETW
 ```